thomd/llm-tools-weather-forecast/README.md

 ## Analysis LLM Tool Calling

-To understand how tools are processed by LLM models, use e.g. a local [Ollama](https://ollama.com/) model.
+To understand how tools are processed by LLM models, use a local [Ollama](https://ollama.com/) model and start [mitmproxy](https://mitmproxy.org/) as a reverse proxy for inspection of the request and response.

 ```bash
 # start revers proxy